PHILADELPHIA REFLECTIONS

 SCORE

 Frank Pace, formerly Secretary of the Army, founded SCORE, the Service Corps of Retired Executives, in 1964.
-Philadelphia was one of the main founding chapters, but tended to dwindle as business large and small dwindled after the bombing of West Philadelphia by the then-Mayor; former executives living in the suburbs lost interest.
-In December 2006, Mark Maguire took charge and gave SCORE a new directiion.
+Philadelphia was one of the main founding chapters but tended to dwindle as business large and small dwindled after the bombing of West Philadelphia by the then-Mayor; former executives living in the suburbs lost interest.
+In December 2006, Mark Maguire took charge and gave SCORE a new direction.
 This former executive of Rohm and Haas is not related to the baseball home-run king, but at least his name is easy to remember.

 The new sociology of center city demanded that more small businesses be started by minority residents, who have very little family and cultural experience in this sort of activity, which nevertheless is recognized as the main source of job creation in any area.
 It turns out that the main source of energy in the minority community is among minority women, who are particularly unfamiliar with the problems of small business.
 So, SCORE needs to dispel a number of misconceptions and unrealistic ambitions, and familiarize these budding entrepreneurs with the tax and regulatory headaches ahead of them, and teach them to be watchful of common traps and obstacles, learn to cope with fair competition, and how to recognize the signs of fraud before it happens to them.